Adrian Pederick

-Adrian Stephen Pederick (/ˈpɛdrɪk/ PED-rik; born 4 September 1962) is an Australian politician, representing the South Australian House of Assembly seat of Hammond for the South Australian Division of the Liberal Party of Australia.
-Pederick currently holds title of the Government Whip in the South Australian House of Assembly.
+Adrian Stephen Pederick (/ˈpɛdrɪk/ PED-rik; born 4 September 1962) is an Australian politician who served as the member for Hammond in the South Australian House of Assembly from 2006 until his defeat at the 2026 election.
+He is a member of the Liberal party.

 Pederick won Hammond from Liberal-turned-independent Peter Lewis who left to contest a seat in the Upper House.
 Previous to his election in to politics, Pederick managed a family dryland and grazing enterprise property at Coomandook for the past 14 years and is a supporter of local and regional community causes and events.
 The 2006 election saw Pederick elected with a 12.0-point margin.
 He was reelected for a third consecutive term in the 2014 election.

 Parliamentary career

 Fracking

 In September 2013, Pederick told the South Australian Parliament that he had been involved with fracking 'thirty years ago' in the Cooper Basin in South Australia.
 He said "When I was involved and worked for Gearheart Australia and we were shooting wells in 1983 and 1984, we worked alongside Halliburton to complete those jobs."
 He went on to describe the process of fracking as he had witnessed it at the time, before discussing water issues: "There is a lot of concern, obviously, about possible contamination—whether it is groundwater contamination or freshwater contamination—and the last thing oil companies want (the last thing anyone wants) is shooting off site because when you are shooting oil and gas, you do not want to shoot water...
 There has been a lot of emotion, and I concur with the member for Waite's comments that, yes, we do need to get on with the job, we do need to be careful, and we do need to make sure we have the appropriate environmental management and the appropriate water management.
 But I can assure you—and I know very much from experience—the last thing people want to do is make a mistake in these jobs."He concluded his presentation by supporting the expansion of the practise in South Australia by saying:"We do have to make sure that the process is operated effectively and we certainly cannot have a process where hydraulic fracturing is taken out of the equation, because it is certainly a big part of making sure that the economy of this state gets going."In June 2015, Pederick went on a fracking fact-finding trip to the US with fellow South Australian politicians Troy Bell, Mark Parnell and John Darley, and farmer David Smith.